 Mexicans drive on the right side of the road.
 In many urban areas, roads tend to be well-lit, maintained, and signposted.
 Traffic is congested, especially in Mexico City, and drivers often disobey traffic laws.
 Road conditions in rural areas are generally poor, and little overhead lighting makes driving hazardous, particularly at night.
 Carreteras de cuota (toll roads) are usually better maintained and safer than carreteras libres (non-toll highways).
-Traffic checkpoints run by the police, Army, and cartels (see p.
-6-7, 9-10 of Political and Social Relations) sometimes stop vehicles, and it can be difficult for drivers to distinguish among these groups.
+Traffic checkpoints run by the police, Army, and cartels (see Political and Social Relations) sometimes stop vehicles, and it can be difficult for drivers to distinguish among these groups.
 In the event of a breakdown on major roadways, Mexico's Ángeles Verdes (Green Angels, public roadside mechanics) offer roadside assistance.
-Mexico's rate of traffic-related deaths in 2019 was 12.8 per 100,000 people, similar to the US (12.7), but lower than most other Latin American countries.
+Mexico's rate of traffic-related deaths in 2021 was 12 per 100,000 people, lower than the US (14) and most other Latin American countries.